 50 grams/1/3 cup raw sesame seeds

-Combine the flour, sugar and baking soda until the dry ingredients are well mixed (I did this in the bowl of a stand mixer).
+Combine the flour, sugar and baking soda (and salt, if using) until the dry ingredients are well mixed (I did this in the bowl of a stand mixer).
 Add the soft butter, milk, egg yolk and lemon zest all at once to the dry mixture and mix slowly until a soft dough forms.
+You may have to knead it with your hands.
 Wrap the dough in plastic film and refrigerate for at least 30 minutes.
 My dough was fairly dry, but I was still able to proceed with the recipe and shape the cookies.

 Remove the dough from the refrigerator and form it into 40 (7 gram/1/4 oz) balls.
 Transfer the sesame seeds to a small mixing bowl and gently press the seeds into each ball as you reshape the dough into small even rectangles.
 At this point, the dough can be stored in the freezer for up to 1 month.